 An offeror's bid will consist of a bid percentage specified by the bidder for the Government's acquisition value of all property received.
+The minimum bid that may be submitted in the sealed bid portion of the bidding process must meet or exceed three and one half (3.5) percent.
 The contract will be offered to the responsive responsible bidder offering the highest bid percentage.
 The successful bidder agrees to pay the Government the bid percentage offered based on the Government's acquisition value for each line item issued.
 This is referred to in the contract as the Billing payment.